Bartacus/BartacusBundle/docs/globals.rst

 Globals and ``makeInstace``
 ===========================

-Altough you have a service container, sometimes you need access to some of the TYPO3 globals or retrieve TYPO3 classes with ``GeneralUtility::makeInstance()``.
+Although you have a service container, sometimes you need access to some of the TYPO3 globals or retrieve TYPO3 classes with ``GeneralUtility::makeInstance()``.
 This will clutter your code and is really bad as it makes your services not testable.